 John talks at me.
 I find I have to repeat words several times before they penetrate her brain.
 John is irritating.
 But I am drawn into her dreadful orbit.
 Everything is, rightly or wrongly, hilarious to me.

 Dan dresses like a cartoon mortician; stovepipe hat, beard of cobweb, kohl.
 He covets a cd player at the table’s end and treats everyone several times to his band’s demo.
 He is under the impression that the louder he plays it the better it sounds.
-Each play is made worse by Dan turning the song off mid way through to explain some nuance.
+Each play is made worse by Dan turning the song off mid way through to explain some nuance of his lyrics.
 The man with pink eyes, sat at the other end of the table, says suddenly, “There is only one rule in this house.
 Just one.
 If you’re playing your own music, you play it in its entirety.
 You do not stop it midway through.”

 “A fair rule,” says Dan.
 Dan presses play.
 We begin again.